// N5Factory can make N5Readers and N5Writers

 compression

 Each block is compressed independently, using the specified compression.
-Use RawCompression
+Use RawCompression to store blocks without compression.

 Notice that blocks were previously ~1700-2000 bytes and are now ~4100 without compression.